projectdiscovery/nuclei/pkg/js/devtools/jsdocgen/README.md

 ## Note:

-jsdocgen is not perfect and it is not supposed to be, it is intended to **almost** automate boooring stuff but will always require some manual intervention to make it perfect.
+jsdocgen is not perfect and it is not supposed to be, it is intended to **almost** automate boring stuff but will always require some manual intervention to make it perfect.